OctopusDeployCommunity/Presentations/Azure/AzureBicep/README.md

 Demo                    | 16     | This is chance to walk through the demos.
 Next steps                    | 18  | Talk about the next steps of Infrastructure as Code, source control etc Summary                    | 19-21      | Summarize what you talked about, ask folk to try Octopus and say thank you.
-Additional Slide                    | 22-26     |These are additional hidden slides you can add or replace within the presentation if needed.
+Additional Slides                    | 22-26     |These are additional hidden slides you can add or replace within the presentation if needed.

 ### Timing